DanPendragom/node-grilloApi/README.md

 [![NPM Version][npm-image]][npm-url]
 [![Downloads Stats][npm-downloads]][npm-url]

-> The oficcial Restful api of the React/React-Native project.
+> The official Restful api of the React/React-Native front-end project.

 The grillo api provides a modern and faster web services architecture.
 This api is currently in development stage, the deadline of the beta version is expected to December/2019.